Check-In

 Will I be penalised for not attending sessions?

-Make sure you know of any sessions that are compulsory to attend, especially if there are Professional, Statutory and Regulatory Bodies (PSRBs) requirements.
+Make sure you know of any sessions that are compulsory to attend, especially if there are Professional, Statutory and Regulatory Bodies (PSRBs) requirements for your course.
 You must attend those sessions.

-- If your engagement does not improve over the next five weeks, or there is no exceptional reason for low engagement, your Department/School administration team will ask you to get in touch to discuss your continued absences.
+2. If your engagement does not improve over the next block, or there is no exceptional reason for low engagement, your department or school administration team will ask you to get in touch to discuss your continued absences.
 Student support services will also get in touch to offer support and advice.

 Student visa holders have always been required to engage with their studies as a condition of their visa.
-Continued low engagement could result in your visa being withdrawn, as has always been the case.
-We will make every effort to make sure this does not happen.
-Very few students are withdrawn due to low engagement, particularly where there are mitigating circumstances.
+The Visa Compliance Team uses the data from Check-In to make informed decisions regarding a student’s visa.
+We make every effort to support students with low engagement, particularly where there are mitigating circumstances.
+If you require any support please contact your department or college in the first instance.

 Support and help